GerritCodeReview/homepage/_posts/2026-01-28-esc-minutes.md

 * **Draft Plan:** [LM] drafted the release plan for version 3.14, initially proposing a start date at the end of February.

-* **Bazel Migration:** It was decided to check with Matias regarding the status of the migration to `bzlmod` (managed by David Ostrovski and Thomas), as this could serve as a major feature for the release.
+* **Bazel Migration:** It was decided to check with Matthias regarding the status of the migration to `bzlmod` (managed by David Ostrovski and Thomas), as this could serve as a major feature for the release.